Waterproofing Coverage Calculator

 Practical Tips

-- Measure your wall area carefully by finding the actual perimeter length from corner to corner (not interior dimensions) and measuring the height from the base of the footing to at least 6 inches above finished grade; underestimating area is the most common budgeting mistake
+- Measure your wall area carefully by finding the actual exterior perimeter length from corner to corner and measuring the height from the base of the footing to at least 6 inches above finished grade.
+Underestimating area is the most common budgeting mistake, and running short mid-application compromises coverage continuity which creates weak points where water will eventually penetrate.

 Frequently Asked Questions